DresvyanskiyDenis/ABAW-SIU/README.md

 + Audio_based_models
   + CNN_1D: Our own created 1D CNN + LSTM model, which is able to model sequence-to-one processing with capturing temporal information.
   + PANN: [Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition](https://arxiv.org/abs/1912.10211), which then was used in emotion classification task by audio.

+The description of further work on the article for Interspeech 2021 will be presented soon.